AaronJing/ApproxTrain/README.md

 | MITCHEL12_MULTIPLIER       | Mitchell   | 12         |
 | MITCHEL10_MULTIPLIER       | Mitchell   | 10         |

-Now build our library using *make* command followed by the multiplier.
+Now build our library using *make* command followed by the name of multiplier.
 For example, to build with  MBM 32 bit multiplier:

 ```
 make clean && make MULTIPLIER=FMBM32_MULTIPLIER
 ```

 If you do not specify a multiplier, i.e., if you just call `make`, the library will be built with IEEE 754 single precision multiplication (* operator).

+Warnings come from Tensorflow library could be safely ignored.

 When building is sucessful, `Convam.so` file is created.
 Now, launch the example script as: